• About Us

 IFCR Programme Coordinator Abdul Nasim said he had never seen such devastation.

 “A river of mud came out of nowhere and swallowed entire communities, just wiped them away.
-We are racing against time, more flooding and the risk of disease to help these affected communities survive and cope with their loss,” he said in the release.
+We are racing against time, more flooding and the risk of disease to help these affected communities survive and cope with their loss,” he said in the release

-According to the information provided by Chief coroner Seneh Dumbuya, nearly 400 bodies have already been found, and the final number of victims was expected to exceed 500.
+by Chief coroner Seneh Dumbuya, nearly 400 bodies have already been found, and the final number of victims was expected to exceed 500.

 ShareTweet